|

 in the human ANK gene that also cause ectopic crystal formation

-and joint disease.
+and joint disease (Pendleton et al. 2002).
 Other groups have found unusual ANK mutations

 that cause excess bone formation in the skull, with little effect